Marketing – Ensuring the greatest possible visibility for your book

 - By connecting you with like-minded people and communities

-- Promoting you, your organization, your books/journals/research articles
+- By promoting you, your organization, your books, chapters or articles

-Each of the social networks listed below can be very effective when used for stand-alone activities, but are most effective when they are linked together and content is replicated across multiple vehicles to reach the largest possible audience.
-Additionally, if you are a more advanced user, we list a variety of tools to better optimize your use of social networking.
+Each of the following platforms and tools can be very effective as stand-alone activities, but are most effective when they are linked together and content is replicated across multiple vehicles.

 - Create an official fan page for your professional “brand”.

-- Invite friends, colleagues, and students to “like” your page and become a friend either directly through Facebook or by e-mailing your list of contacts with a link to the fan page.
+- Invite friends, colleagues, and students to “like” your page and become a friend either directly through Facebook or by e-mailing your colleagues with a link to the fan page.

 - Regularly update the page according to your own comfort level (ideally at least 1-2x/week) by linking to your research, linking to research you find interesting (including your comments on the piece in your status update) to drive discussions with your fans, announcing your new product releases, noting when and where you will be conference-wise, etc.

 - Include the link to your fan page within your email signature to encourage others to like your page as well.

 LinkedIn is very similar to Facebook but with a distinctly professional slant.
 Populate your LinkedIn profile with your research activities and links to research you find interesting, your publications on springer.com and SpringerLink, conferences you will be attending, etc.